Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

-\textbf {Privacy Protection and Data Security with Ethics and Morality}: Massive data will be transmitted and exchanged between PTs and VTs in ECoTI during the strong interactions.
+\textbf {Privacy Protection and Data Security with Ethics and Morality}: Massive data will be transmitted and exchanged between PTs and VTs in IC-HDT-ECoTI during the strong interactions.
 Privacy protection and data security are undoubtedly required for preventing data from malicious leakages or attacks.
-Different from the other kinds of applications (e.g., data management in the industry), the data generated in ECoTI for HDT are human-related and highly sensitive.
+Different from the other general applications, the data generated in IC-HDT-ECoTI are human-related and highly sensitive.
 Any leakage of these data may result in serious ethical and moral concerns.
-For example, in the treatment of patients under such a framework, a large amount of individual healthcare data may be circulated.
-Doctors taking actions through TI for interacting with patients' VTs is vulnerable to malicious attacks on data transmission, processing and feedbacks, causing potential data manipulations and eventually the mismatch among PTs and VTs.
+For example, in the treatment of patients under such a framework, a large amount of healthcare data may be circulated.
+Doctors taking actions and interacting with patients' VTs is vulnerable to malicious attacks on data transmission, processing and feedbacks, causing potential data manipulations and eventually the mismatch among PTs and VTs.
 These attacks may further lead to misjudgement, wrong decisions and failure of treatments, which are intolerable in any case \cite{ref8}.
-Moreover, the traditional data backup, recovery, auditing schemes may not be sufficient for this application, because the operation of ECoTI for HDT has to maintain relatively stable with few jitters and service interruptions.
+Moreover, the traditional data backup, recovery, auditing schemes may not be sufficient for this application, because the operation of IC-HDT-ECoTI has to maintain relatively stable with few jitters and service interruptions.